 1. Finalize Your Setup

-If you’re making changes to your archery setup or rifle loads, this time of year, early in the off-season is a great time to do it.
+If you’re making changes to your archery setup or rifle loads, this is a great time to do it.
+It's early in the off-season and you still have time to make changes and then practice.
 Don’t put it off and go into the summer still undecided.
 The last thing you want is to feel rushed trying to dial in your system right before opening day.

 Over the next couple of months, spend time with those new arrows or bullets.
 And remember – you could spend eternity tinkering with these decisions.
-At some point, you’ll have to make a decision.
-Do it soon, giving yourself plenty of time to dial it in and then practice.
+At some point, you’ll have to make a decision and go with it.
+Do that soon, giving yourself plenty of time to dial it in and then practice with your final setup.